fuglaro/filet-lignux/README.md

 * More familiar and standard window manager bar.
 * Mouse and trackpad support for window movement, resizing and tile layout adjustment.
 * Bar focus when mouse hits edge - essential when working with windows that capture mouse and keyboard like with remote desktop applications.
-* Simpler monitor supprt - unified stack and workspacecs across all monitors.
+* Simpler monitor support - unified stack and workspaces across all monitors.
 * Unified tiling, fullscreen and floating modes.
 * A whole chunk less code.